NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Strategic_Recommendations/MaltOMeal_Loyalty_Strategy.md

 This insight suggests MOM has built **strong intrabrand loyalty**, where customers not only return to the brand but often repurchase the *same product variant*.
 This level of consumer “stickiness” is rare among budget brands and signals a competitive advantage in both pricing and perceived value.

+> Note: Repeat purchase rates (e.g., 16.09% for Malt-O-Meal at Kroger, 19.7% for MOM Frosted Flakes) are calculated relative to each brand’s or product’s total purchases, not total cereal sales across all brands.
+This metric reflects consumer loyalty within the brand/product rather than overall market share.

 ---

 ## Business Question